Tasmanian Native Timber Gifts and Souvenirs:

 Mauri and Shirley registered the business name West Tamar Woodcrafts in 1976 and ran it as a Hobby until Mauri was paid out by the DMR for an injury to his back in 1984 when it became a full time business.
 They supplied many local Tasmanian shops for twenty years and did up to 23 exhibitions a year during the late 1980s and all through the nineties.
 When Mauri died in 1996 daughter Judy and her husband Chris Hall, who had been involved in the business since it started, took over and produced all of Mauri’s lines as well as their own while Chris was still working full time and they were raising three children.
 Chris finally retired on May of 2019.
 West Tamar Woodcrafts was supplying 23 shops in Tasmania and exhibiting at the Tasmanian Craft Fair since its inception in 1981.
 From 2010 with the GFC, they lost many of their shops and all of their suppliers of timber, and now supply five shops in Tasmania and another in Queensland with occasional orders.
 Their largest client has closed her shop due to the closure of borders and will not be placing her usual very large orders in August for delivery in October, December, January, February and March.

 From the start of this business, West Tamar Woodcrafts have never advertised in the media nor in the phone directory.
 Their business was purely word of mouth and they were too busy to advertise.
-At this time they have no presence online, nor any social media platforms but the closure of the Tasmanian Craft Fair will be a major blow to this business that relied on the fair to supply an injection of funds every year.
+At this time they have no presence online, except that of Shop Tasmania.

 Care and Maintenance of West Tamar Woodcraft Products with Satin Hard Timber finish.